tcrafton/EventTracker/README.md

 # Event Tracker

 Event Tracker is an application for tracking events with a group.
-For example, a family can use it to have a central placed for every to enter and see upcoming events.
+For example, a family can use it to have a central place for everyone to enter and see upcoming events.

 ## Technologies Used
 *  React and Redux